hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

 Do you need a new lightweight hiking daypack?
 A day pack is a great choice if you plan to do a shorter trip while carrying some gear with you e.g. climbing, hiking or on a normal day in the city.
 They weight much less than a regular backpack and you will enjoy your day outside much more if you have to carry less with you.
 I have included a broad range of day packs.
 Some are more durable or offer more features while also weight a bit more while other day packs are more light and minimalistic.

-Here is our <a href="#list">selection</a> of the best day packs for 2017 which we have selected to cover your summer and winter day trips. {% include disclaimer.html %}
+Here is our <a href="#list">selection</a> of the best day packs for 2017 which we have selected to cover your summer and winter day trips.

 <h2>Daypack vs. Backpack</h2>
 A daypack is just a smaller version of a backpack.
 Essentially they are both backpacks.